-Help for Heroes is proud to support the UK Team for the Invictus Toronto Games 2017, which takes place in Toronto, Canada, between 23–30 September.
+Help for Heroes is proud to support the UK Team for the Invictus Games Toronto 2017 taking place between 23–30 September.

 Getting involved in sport helps an individual with self-confidence and feeling psychologically empowered.
-These significant mental health benefits can be translated outside of sport and into everyday life which is why events such as the Invictus Games are so important.
+These significant mental health benefits can be translated outside of sport and into everyday life which is why events like the Invictus Games are so important.

-For those that don’t get selected there is opportunity to get involved in the broader Help for Heroes Sports Recovery programme, or directly with local sports clubs in their area via the network of national governing body sports supporting the training of the UK team this year.
+For those that did not get selected, there is opportunity to get involved in the broader Help for Heroes Sports Recovery programme, or directly with local sports clubs in their area via the network of national governing body sports supporting the training of the UK Team this year.